Theodorus of Cyrene: Work in mathematics

 and Knorr suggest proofs that rely ultimately on the following theorem: If $x^2=ny^2$ is soluble in integers, and $n$ is odd, then $n$ must be congruent to 1 modulo 8 (since $x$ and $y$ can be assumed odd, so their squares are congruent to 1 modulo 8.
+In one axiomatic specification of the arithmetic of even and odd numbers, it has been shown that it is not possible to prove the irrationality of the square root of 17.
+However, in a stronger such axiomatic system, the possibility of such a proof remains an open question.